ManuSureshh/K8sAdministrator/04. Controllers in Kubernetes/01. Replication Controller/readme.md

     - If 1 pod goes down, it will replace it with a new pod.
     - And if that pod comes live, it will not reuse the pod.

-- `Replication Controller will not handle the updates of Existing Pods`.
+- `Replication Controller will not handle the updates and rollbacks for Existing Pods`.

   i.e.
     - Let's say I want to update the Pod configurations (environment variables, resource limits, or mounted volumes), at that time we have to redeploy the Replication Controller.